 First Time Investors

-The stock market crash undoubtedly has had people strolling the stock exchange for the first time, and some still believe in the myth that stock investment is always a bad idea.
+The stock market crash undoubtedly has had people strolling the stock exchange for the first time, and some still believe in the myth that the stock market is not a great place to invest your money.
 But losing on your first investment can definitely scare you from future investments.

 However, investments like the FGN Savings Bonds can help your investment decisions.
 The FGN Savings Bond is issued by the Debt Management Office on behalf of the Federal Government of Nigeria.
 The bond is targeted and tailored towards retail investors with a GUARANTEED quarterly interest payment and repayment of the principal amount at maturity.